Skip to main content

 Check the Facts Worksheet

-Check the Facts helps you test whether an emotional reaction fits the facts—or whether your thoughts are amplifying the threat.
+The Check the Facts worksheet helps you test whether your emotional reaction fits the full situation before you act on it.

 View skill